Roast veal with potatoes

 Storage

-If you want to make this dish more fragrant, add some sage and bay leaves to the rosemary and the meat or to the potatoes.
+If you wish, you can add some sage leaves and a bay leaf to the meat or potatoes.